 Net Cash Flow / Change in Cash & Cash Equivalents, sometimes abbreviated as NCF, represents the amount of increase (decrease) in cash and cash equivalents.
 NCF includes Net Cash Flow from Operations (NCFO), Net Cash Flow from Investing (NCFI), and Net Cash Flow from Financing (NCFF) for both continuing and discontinued operations and the effect of exchange rate changes on cash.

-Share-Based Compensation, sometimes abbreviated as SBC, is a component of Net Cash Flow from Operations representing the total amount of non-cash, equity-based employee compensation.
+Share-Based compensation, sometimes abbreviated as SBC, is a component of Net Cash Flow from Operations representing the total amount of non-cash, equity-based employee compensation.
 SBC may include the value of stock or options, amortization of restricted stock, and adjustment for officers’ compensation.
 SBC is non-cash and added back when calculating net cash generated by operating activities using the indirect method.

 Depreciation, Amortization & Accretion

 Depreciation, Amortization & Accretion is a component of operating cash flow representing the aggregate net amount of depreciation, amortization, and accretion recognized during an accounting period.
-Deprecation, Amortization & Accretion is a non-cash item that is added back to net income when calculating cash provided by or used in operations using the indirect method.
+Deprecation, Amortization & Accretion is a non-cash item added back to net income when calculating cash provided by or used in operations using the indirect method.

 Financial Statement Metrics & Calculations